Sponsored Event | May.02.2018St. Regis Hotel, Houston

 CLE Credits Available: N

-Bill Haft is a corporate finance lawyer and serves as head of Orrick’s global Banking & Finance group.
+Bill Haft is a corporate finance lawyer and partner in Orrick’s global Banking & Finance group.
 He has a broad practice counseling international financial institutions and corporations in credit and capital markets transactions; bank, structured and asset finance; project finance; securities regulation and commercial law; mergers and acquisitions; joint ventures and restructurings.

 Bill regularly counsels clients in connection with cross-border matters, including maritime, energy and infrastructure transactions.